1938 Notre Dame Fighting Irish football team

-The 1938 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1938 college football season.
-Led by fifth-year head coach Elmer Layden, the Fighting Irish compiled a record of 8–1.
+The 1938 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1938 college football season.
+In their fifth year under head coach Elmer Layden, the Fighting Irish compiled an 8–1 record, outscored opponents by a total of 149 to 39, and were ranked No. 5 in the final AP poll.
+They won their first eight games and were ranked No. 1 in the AP poll, but lost to No. 8 USC in the final game of the season.